lbacigal/startup/notes.md

     * adjusted the login size thingy
     * made a profile.html & added a profile button to the navigator bar thing
     * tried to put profile button on right side of screen, but I got lost & confused so I just have it sit in the nav bar. it looks better like that anyway
+    * stopped working on this to go on a date at 5pm